 "Just Get the Wings Level"

-Most of the time the student overshoots.
-I find it easier to teach them to just level off and get in control of the glider, even if that means you are out of position.
+Most of the time, the student overshoots.
+I find it easier to teach them just to level off and get in control of the glider, even if that means you are out of position.
 Once their brain has caught up to where we are behind the towplane, then work on slowly moving back into position.
 How far out of position did you really get?

-However, when the student is behind the towplane they want to use a huge bank angle to move as quickly as possible to get realigned with the towplane.
+However, when the student is behind the towplane, they want to use a huge bank angle to move as quickly as possible to get realigned with the towplane.
 This generally results in overshooting and the start of the oscillation back and forth behind the towplane.
-So back to my saying 'Just get the wings level.'
-Now that we are not oscillating back and forth we can make a controlled input and head back into position.
+So, back to my saying, "Just get the wings level."
+Now that we are not oscillating back and forth, we can make a controlled input and head back into position.

-I have been working with a few CFI applicants lately and without a lot of back-seat experience, it is hard to get used to looking around the front passenger without slowly progressing into a slip.
+I have been working with a few CFI applicants lately, and without a lot of back-seat experience, it is hard to get used to looking around the front passenger without slowly progressing into a slip.
 After a while, you get used to seeing a wingtip protruding out of someone's head or being able to lean to the side without giving any control input.

 Look around and remember you are in a separate aircraft, so that requires paying attention to your attitude and not staring at the towplane.